-(a) who may pose a risk to the safety, health or wellbeing of any child or children being educated and cared for by the education and care service; or
+- (a) who may pose a risk to the safety, health or wellbeing of any child or children being educated and cared for by the education and care service; or - (b) whose behaviour or state of mind or whose pattern of behaviour or common state of mind is such that it would be inappropriate for him or her to be on the education and care service premises while children are being educated and cared for by the education and care service.

-(b Example: whose behaviour or state of mind or whose pattern of behaviour or common state of mind is such that it would be inappropriate for him or her to be on the education and care service premises while children are being educated and cared for by the education and care service.
-A person who is under the influence of drugs or alcohol.
-Example.
-A person who is under the initialice of drugs of alcohol.
-172. Offe nce to fail to display prescribed information that that pproved provider of an education and care service must ensure the prescribed information about the following is positioned so it is clearly visible to anyone from the main entrance to the ation and care service premises - (a) the provider approval; (b) the service approval; (c) the nominated supervisor or the prescribed class of persons to which the nominated supervisor belongs; (d) the rating of the service; (e) any service waivers or temporary waivers held by the service; (f) any other prescribed matters.
-Pena lty: \$3 000, in the case of an individual. \$15 000, in any other case.
+Example: A person who is under the influence of drugs or alcohol.

+172. Offence to fail to display prescribed information

+An approved provider of an education and care service must ensure that the prescribed information about the following is positioned so that it is clearly visible to anyone from the main entrance to the education and care service premises -

+- (a) the provider approval;

+- (b) the service approval;

+- (c) the nominated supervisor or the prescribed class of persons to which the nominated supervisor belongs;

+- (d) the rating of the service;

+- (e) any service waivers or temporary waivers held by the service;

+- (f) any other prescribed matters.

+- Penalty: \$3 000, in the case of an individual. \$15 000, in any other case.
-173. Offence to fail to notify certain circumstances to Regulatory Authority

-- (1) An approved provider must notify the Regulatory Authority of the following in relation to the approved provider or each approved education and care service operated by the approved provider - (a) a change in the name of the approved provider; - (b) any appointment or removal of a person with management or control of an education and care service operated by the approved provider;
+- 173. Offence to fail to notify certain circumstances to Regulatory Authority - (1) An approved provider must notify the Regulatory Authority of the following in relation to the approved provider or each approved education and care service operated by the approved provider -

+(a) a change in the name of the approved provider;
-- (c) a failure to commence operating an education and care service within 6 months (or within the time agreed with the Regulatory Authority) after being granted a service approval for the service. - Penalty: \$4 000, in the case of an individual.

-- (2) An approved provider must notify the Regulatory Authority of the following in relation to an approved education and care service operated by the approved provider - (a) if the approved provider is notified of the suspension or cancellation of a working with children card or teacher registration of, or disciplinary proceedings under an education law of a participating jurisdiction in respect of, a nominated supervisor or certified supervisor engaged by the service; - (b) if a nominated supervisor of an approved education and care service ceases to be employed or engaged by the service or withdraws consent to the nomination; - (c) any proposed change to the education and care service premises of an approved education and care service (other than a family day care residence); - (d) ceasing to operate the education and care service; - (e) in the case of an approved family day care service, a change in the location of the principal office of the service; - (f) an intention to transfer a service approval, as required under section 59.

-- (3) A notice under subsection (1) must be in writing and be provided within the relevant prescribed time to the Regulatory Authority that granted the provider approval. - (4) A notice under subsection (2) must be in writing and be provided within the relevant prescribed time to - (a) the Regulatory Authority that granted the service approval for the education and care service to which the notice relates; and
+- (b) any appointment or removal of a person with management or control of an education and care service operated by the approved provider; - (c) a failure to commence operating an education and care service within 6 months (or within the time agreed with the Regulatory Authority) after being granted a service approval for the service. - Penalty: \$4 000, in the case of an individual. - \$20 000, in any other case. - (2) An approved provider must notify the Regulatory Authority of the following in relation to an approved education and care service operated by the approved provider - (a) if the approved provider is notified of the suspension or cancellation of a working with children card or teacher registration of, or disciplinary proceedings under an education law of a participating jurisdiction in respect of, a nominated supervisor or certified supervisor engaged by the service; - (b) if a nominated supervisor of an approved education and care service ceases to be employed or engaged by the service or withdraws consent to the nomination; - (c) any proposed change to the education and care service premises of an approved education and care service (other than a family day care residence); - (d) ceasing to operate the education and care service; - (e) in the case of an approved family day care service, a change in the location of the principal office of the service; - (f) an intention to transfer a service approval, as required under section 59. - Penalty: \$4 000, in the case of an individual. - \$20 000, in any other case. - (3) A notice under subsection (1) must be in writing and be provided within the relevant prescribed time to the Regulatory Authority that granted the provider approval. - (4) A notice under subsection (2) must be in writing and be provided within the relevant prescribed time to - (a) the Regulatory Authority that granted the service approval for the education and care service to which the notice relates; and